 When you get on your bike look all around for traffic.
-Before starting off, turning right or left, overtaking, or stopping, you must look behind and make sure it is safe and then give a clear arm signal to show other road users what you intend to do (see page 44).
+Before starting off, turning right or left, overtaking, or stopping, you must look behind and make sure it is safe and then give a clear arm signal to show other road users what you intend to do (see page 23).
 When it is safe to move off, cycle away.

 Always keep both hands on the handle bars unless you are signalling or changing gears.
 Be particularly careful near large vehicles like lorries and buses.
-The
+The drivers may not be able to see you.

-It is best not to ride in the space between a vehicle and the kerb particularly when approaching a junction, because they may be going to turn left, and you could be hurt.
-When riding straight ahead at a junction you do have priority but check that you can proceed safely.
+Do not ride in the space between the vehicle and the kerb, because they may be going to turn left and you could be hurt.

-When turning from one road into another, pedestrians who are crossing the road or waiting to cross have priority, so give way.
+When turning from one road into another, pedestrians who are crossing the road have priority, so give way.